-I like to think about new ways to model the world, often based on mixing very old ways, with possible future ways, to see what happens.
-I like to write about on my interests in the above, on language, culture, history, mythology, geography, navigation, and the natural world.
+I like to think about new ways to model the world, often based on mixing very old ways, with possible futures, to see what happens.
 The problem with modeling complex systems over a large expanse of time and in multiple languages is that I am always reasonably sure I’ve missed something.

 Last year, I wrote a book on the cultural history of the magnet, which comes out in September 2019, as part of Bloomsbury Academic’s Object Lessons series.
 I learned that, in the editing process, that ‘which’ is out of date, and I have to use ‘that’ no matter how I feel about it.

 Other than that, I write things which fall into three main buckets: